 1. Conduct usability tests

-Usability testing simply means asking users to complete specific actions in your product while product managers observe to:
+Usability testing means asking users to complete specific actions in your product while product managers observe to:

 - Track user satisfaction with specific features, UI elements, and the entire product generally.